AlexandriaDAO/core/src/perpetua/perpetua.md

 Backend Stuff:
+- Search engine for shelves (public ones at least.)
 - Payment for all/some actions
   - Pay for shelf creation after the fifth shelf.
 That's it (for now).
 - Download personal data as a csv.